Do I need to pre‑book my visit?

 Please see our Group Bookings page for more information.

-Tickets at the front entrance can only be purchased by card, but The Saltire Bistro and Castle Shop accept both cash and card.
+Tickets at the front entrance can only be purchased by card.

 Wi-Fi is available in the Castle and can be accessed by accepting the terms and conditions.